A simple guide to your mortgage statement

 • You’ve missed or underpaid any mortgage payments in the past year

-• You’ve chosen to add some fees to your mortgage instead of paying them separately
+• You’ve chosen to add some fees to your mortgage instead of paying them separately.
+Interest will be charged on any fees added to your mortgage

 • Your December payment didn’t reach us until January, so will only appear on the following year’s statement

-How can I reduce my mortgage balance faster?
+Can I make an overpayment to reduce my balance faster?

-If your mortgage product has daily interest, either of these options will reduce your balance on which interest is charged straight away.
+If your mortgage product has daily interest, any of these options will reduce your balance on which interest is charged straight away.

 Can I change my Direct Debit payments?

-If your bank details change, you must set up a new Direct Debit for your mortgage payment.
-You can call us or complete a new Direct Debit instructions form at leedsbuildingsociety.co.uk/ddm.
-It can take up to 10 working days for the new Direct Debit to be set up, so bear this in mind.
+If your bank details change, you might have to set up a new Direct Debit for your mortgage payment.
+You can contact us to do this or send us a new Direct Debit instruction form.
+It can take up to 10 working days for the new Direct Debit to be set up.

-What can I do if I think I'll have problems meeting my monthly payments?
+What can I do if I think I'll have problems repaying my mortgage?

 What can I do if I have an Interest Only mortgage and I'm concerned about repaying my outstanding loan?